bulletmark/pifaceio/README.md

-The pifaceio package is implemented in pure Python code using only the Python standard library, uses no external 3rd party packages, and is compatible with Python versions 2 and 3.
+The pifaceio package is implemented in pure Python code using only the Python standard library, uses no external 3rd party packages, and is compatible with Python version 3.4 and later.

 ### INSTALLATION